Eddolan/meteor-accounts-makerpass/README.md

     // Here is the data this package gives you var mks = user.services.makerpass

-    // OPTIONAL: Restrict this app to "official" members of MakerSquare if (mks.memberships.length === 0) {
+    // OPTIONAL: Restrict this app to "official" members of MakerPass if (mks.memberships.length === 0) {
       throw new Meteor.Error(401, "Sorry, you are not a member of any MakerPass groups.")
     }